 $FileNameWithoutExtension$, that will be replaced with actual file names.

-- In the Output paths to refresh text box, specify the files where the tool stores its output: the resulting source code, source maps, and dependencies.
+In the Output paths to refresh field, specify the files where the tool stores its output: the resulting source code, source maps, and dependencies.
 Based on these settings, JetBrains Rider recognizes the files generated through compilation.

 Expand the Working Directory and Environment Variables hidden area.